The Book of Genesis (comic): Sources

 Crumb's main source was Robert Alter's translation of the Book of Genesis from 1996, although he referred to other sources, including the King James Version of the Bible.
 In one passage, Crumb used the "term 'handmaid', derived from the King James, to describe the young woman whom Sarai offers up to sleep with her husband, Abram, after Sarai is unable to conceive, rather than Alter’s term, 'slave girl', which evokes the woman’s subservient status."

 Reception and influence

 Chester Brown wrote "Robert Crumb is probably the world's greatest living cartoonist, and his The Book of Genesis (2009) might be his masterpiece.
 It's certainly the best comics adaptation of biblical material that I know of."
 Brown cited The Book of Genesis as an influence on his own biblical graphic novel, Mary Wept Over the Feet of Jesus.

 In 2013 The Book of Genesis was exhibited at the 55th International Venice Art Biennale.
 Each page of the graphic novel was individually exhibited in uniformed black frames.
-The audience was invited to follow the sequential images through the large exhibition space; blurring the lines between subversive low-brow comic arts and fine art.
+The audience was invited to follow the sequential images through the large exhibition space, blurring the line between subversive low-brow comic arts and fine art.